• Skip to main content

 Arkle, Sutherland: Come for the Views, Stay for the Geology

 Field notes from a hike up spectacular Arkle in Sutherland.
 With its fascinating geology and exciting ridge scramble, this is easily one of my favourite hills in Northwest Scotland!
-FYI: This post contains affiliate links.
-If you make a purchase through one of my links, I might earn a small commission.
-Thanks for supporting the …
+FYI: …

 Read moreArkle, Sutherland: Come for the Views, Stay for the Geology